-Interestingly there have also been tests of this technology in the Former Soviet Union, one of which is reported to have increased the gas flow by a factor of 20 However our purpose is to look at the development of reserves and their contribution to the marketplace within the foreseeable future.
-Particularly within the next fifteen years, when we can assume that the shortages of supply will become evident, it can, I think, be realistically assumed that there can be no use of nuclear devices to enhance oil shale recovery out West.
+However our purpose is to look at the development of reserves and their contribution to the marketplace within the foreseeable future--particularly within the next fifteen years, when we can assume that the shortages of supply will become evident, it can, I think, be realistically assumed that there can be no use of nuclear devices to enhance oil shale recovery out West.

-At the same time, the toughness of the rock its strength and behavior under mechanical attack make machine mining of the shale a likely impracticality on a sufficient scale to produce perhaps much more than 100,000 barrels a day within that time frame.
+At the same time, the toughness of the rock and its strength and behavior under mechanical attack make machine mining of the shale a likely impracticality on a sufficient scale to produce perhaps much more than 100,000 barrels a day within that time frame.
 That judgment on my part is based also on the need to regenerate the capital for the program, reconstruct the facilities and get through all the necessary paperwork.

-There are alternate methods for mining the material, including those that are used in conventional metal mining of large-scale underground deposits.
-However, the mining of something that can generate high levels of potentially explosive gases, if very large scale fracturing and blasting is undertaken, creates levels of risk that will make development of such plans a lengthy process.
+There are alternate methods for mining the material, including those that are used in conventional metal mining of large-scale surface and underground deposits.
+However, the mining of something that can generate high levels of potentially explosive gases, if very large scale fracturing and blasting is undertaken, creates levels of risk that will make development of such plans a lengthy process if carried out underground.
 The mining of Gilsonite for example, was only realistically achieved when the hydrocarbon was mined using high pressure waterjets.
 But the strength of the oil shale makes the conventional use of that technique impractical - even if it were allowable, which is conjectural.

-With these prospects being diminished, the only likely potential for oil shale to have a significant impact in the next fifteen years is likely to be through some smaller scale in-situ retorting.
-There are techniques such as THAI being tested in the oil sands of Alberta, and the in-situ retorting that Shell is currently evaluating.
-My intent is to discuss these in the next, and final post in this series.
+With these prospects being diminished, the only likely potential for oil shale to have a significant impact in the next fifteen years is likely to be either through some smaller scale in-situ retorting or possibly through a surface mining approach.
+I will discuss these in the next two posts on the subject.